oliviawestmacottssw/SSW.Rules.Content/rules/do-you-link-your-customers-in-crm-to-their-respective-teams/rule.md

 ---

-If you use a Team per client, it is likely that you want to have a link between your Teams instances and the associated CRM record.
+If you use a Team per client, it is likely that you want to have a link between your Teams instances and the associated CRM record.​​

-At SSW we have a custom property for each client that stores the Teams URL:
+​At SSW we have a custom property for each client that stores the Teams URL:​​​

 ![ Live CRM | Company/Account Form – added Teams URL field](live-crm.jpg)